 Consider the Existing Resource Pool

-Rather than researching new candidates to fill existing roles, we always consider our record of past candidates, submittals, and referrals.
-By leveraging the full breadth of our talent pool, we’re able to ensure identification of the best candidates for every role.
+Rather than researching new candidates to fill existing roles, we always consider our records of past candidates, submittals, and referrals.
+By leveraging the full breadth of our talent pool, we’re able to ensure the identification of the best candidates for every role.
 As a rule, our recruiters always make a point to review legacy contacts before reaching out to new candidates.
 This methodical approach enables our team to focus our full efforts on what our clients need.

 Meet Candidates Where They Are

 It’s a major decision to determine where and from which databases and job boards to source candidates.
-We’ve met with considerable success finding entry-level candidates via social media platforms.
+We’ve met with considerable success in finding entry-level candidates via social media platforms.
 On the other hand, we leverage an array of traditional and specialty job boards to identify experienced candidates and niche professionals.
 We’ve learned from experience – unless you utilize the right tools responsibly, you can’t find the right candidate.